SOUTH INDIA SAFARI

 Full-board accommodation is provided with two nights at the Sandesh The Prince Hotel, Mysore, three nights at Serai Kabini Resort, three nights at Jungle Hut, Masinagudi, two nights at the Taj Savoy Hotel, Ootacamund, one night at The Residency Towers, Coimbatore, two nights at Waterfall Tea Plantation near Valparai and the last night at the Quality Airport Hotel, Kochi.
-All the accommodation is of excellent or very good quality, with en suite bathrooms.
-We have chosen varied accommodation: hotels known for their service, lodges for their access to wildlife, and food which includes international/western dishes.
+All the accommodation is of good quality, with en suite bathrooms.
+We have chosen hotels known for their service and food which includes international/western dishes.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with lunch on 18th, January ending with breakfast on 1st February), soft drinks at meal times, bottled water throughout, local transport by mini-coach, boat trips, jeep rides, jungle activities, reserve entrance fees and international flights.
+All birdwatching excursions with Bird Holidays leader and expert local guide, full-board accommodation (starting with lunch on 20th, ending with breakfast on 3rd), soft drinks at meal times, bottled water throughout, local transport by mini-coach, boat trips, jeep rides, jungle activities, reserve entrance fees and international flights.